gvwilson/thirdbit/src/fiction/iffy/index.md

 I'll look after your friend.
 Now *go!*"

-Suddenly she knew what to do.
+She shoved him away.
 "I'll be right back!"
 She scrambled along the deck to her cabin, yanked open the door, and pulled the packet of dronelets out from under her mattress to stuff into the pocket of her jacket.

-Her tools—no.
-Wales' tools were still in the engine room.
+Her tools—no, they wouldn't be enough, but Wales' tools were still in the engine room.
 She could go forward and try to open one of the hatches, or—

 She yanked her door open before she had time to think about how stupid her plan was.